grz0zrg/fas/README.md

 This is the only way to exploit multiple cores on the same machine.

-This need a relay program which will link each instances with the client and distribute each notes to instances based on a distribution algorithm.
+This need a relay program which will link each server instances with the client and distribute each events to instances based on a distribution algorithm.

 A directly usable implementation with NodeJS of a distributed synthesis relay can be found [here](https://github.com/grz0zrg/fsynth/tree/master/fas_relay)

+This feature was successfully used with cheap small boards clusters and [NetJack](https://github.com/jackaudio/jackaudio.github.com/wiki/WalkThrough_User_NetJack2) in a setup with 10 quad-core ARM boards + i7 (48 cores) running, linked to the NetJack driver, it is important that the relay program run on a powerfull board with (most importantly) a good Gigabit Ethernet controller to reduce latency issues.

 #### Frames drop